isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 ---
 As a condition for entry into Singapore, pass holders with an approval under the Work Pass Holder General Lane (WPHL) must comply with the prevailing travel health control measures (e.g. Stay-Home Notice (SHN) and COVID-19 tests).
 Employers and employment agencies, which submitted the entry applications (“Submitters”), must pay for pass holders’ entry charges and ensure they comply with the measures.

+<b>[From 21 Feb 2022, 2359 hours]</b> Pass holders who do not need an entry approval will still need to comply with the prevailing travel health control measures (e.g. Stay-Home Notice (SHN) and COVID-19 tests).

-Workers who meet <b>all three of the conditions below</b>, please refer to [Ministry of Manpower’s website](https://www.mom.gov.sg/covid-19/entry-approval-requirements) instead for the travel health control measures:<br><br>
+Workers who meet <b>all these conditions below</b>, please refer to [Ministry of Manpower’s website](https://www.mom.gov.sg/covid-19/entry-approval-requirements) instead for the travel health control measures:<br><br>
 a) &nbsp; Work in the Construction, Marine shipyard or Process (CMP sector);<br>
 b) &nbsp; Hold Work Permit, Training Work Permit or S Pass, or in-principle approval for any of these 3 passes; and<br>
 c) &nbsp; Not entering Singapore with their dependants